Modern Slavery Statement

 - Heywood Williams Components Limited trading as Mila Hardware, as Window Ware and as Mila Maintenance

-- Carlisle Brass Limited trading as Carlisle Brass and as Eurolite.
+- Carlisle Brass Limited

 - Group sourcing and manufacturing operations in Asia - Heywood Williams Components Limited Ningbo Representative Office and AI BEI XIN (Hangzhou) Machinery Ltd.

 Currently this policy and statement does not formally extend to our businesses in Europe.
 Local management teams are governed by the Group’s overall philosophy regarding modern slavery and do share many common suppliers.
-We consider that the risk of modern slavery being perpetrated in the supply chains of these businesses is low but keep the need for extending processes under review.
+We consider that the risk of modern slavery being perpetrated in the supply chains of these businesses is low but will keep the need for extending processes under review.